 env query parameter to identify the environment in which the application is

-To instantiate multiple OAuth providers for different environments, use
+To instantiate OAuth providers (the same but for different environments), use

 OAuthEnvironmentHandler.mapConfig.
 It's a helper to iterate over a

-configuration object that is a map of environment to configurations.
+configuration object that is a map of environments to configurations.
 See one of

 the existing OAuth providers for an example of how it is used.

 development: clientId: abc clientSecret: secret production: clientId: xyz clientSecret: supersecret